 The school requires advance notice if parents wish to withdraw a student from school for more than three days.
 Students should obtain and complete an Extended Period of Absence Form prior to the time away from school.
 These forms are available from the Attendance desk.
 Students who are absent from classes are responsible for all work missed.
+As per the Ministry of Education policy, students who will be away for more than 20 school instruction days must be taken off roll and will meet with a counselor upon their return.
 Since participation in class discussion and activities is an integral part of the learning process, frequent absences are discouraged.
 Increased absenteeism often impacts academic performance.